hdGuild/JenkinsServerOnDO/readme.md

-This project is to automatize jenkins server deployment on a Digital Ocean droplet using Terraform.
+# Master deploy server
+*This server will get the necessary tools to automate deployment on HDGuilds projects.*

+*The needed tools are listed bellow*
+* Terraform (Cloud infrastructure deployment)
+* Jenkins (CI/CD deployments)
+* Ansible (configuration management)
+* Hashicorp Vault (security)
+* liquibase (Database update management)
+* WP-Cli (Wordpress client)

+**Resume :** This project is to automatize the *Master server* deployment.
+This server will contains all needed resources and tools that will be used for, mainly, the helldorado.fr website.

+********

-1. Github configuration
+## 1. Github configuration to use with ssh
-    1. to use SSH key with GitHub it is needed the following :
+Using Github with ssh key (needed to automate deployments) needs the following :
-        1. a SSH key pair RSA2 typed with 4096 bits without passphrase
+1. SSH key pair RSA2 typed with 4096 bits without passphrase
 2. set the public key as SSH key for your githib account
-        3. set the private key as git ssh key on .git/config file on project folder :
+3. set the private key (git_id_rsa) as git ssh key on the .git/config file on project folder :

        [remote "origin"]
         url = git@github.com:hdGuild/JenkinsServerOnDO.git
         fetch = +refs/heads/*:refs/remotes/origin/*
         identityfile= C:\\Users\\Philippe/.ssh/git_id_rsa

-2. Repository structure
+## 2. Repository structure
+The project is structured as bellow :
-    1. Build folder contains the sources to build for release
+* Build folder contains the sources to build for release.
-        1. Application folder gets the application source code.
+    * Application folder gets the application source code.
-            Each application should have its own folder
+        *Each application should have its own folder*
-        2. infrastructure folder contains the source for infrastructure deployment contains configuration per environment, scripts for deployment or to deploy, terraform source code
+    * infrastructure folder contains the source for infrastructure deployment *contains configuration per environment, scripts for deployment or to deploy, terraform source code*
-    2. golden folder contains prerequisite deployment before automated deplyment can process
+* golden folder contains prerequisite deployment before automated deplyment can process
-    3. deploy folder contains the pipelines to automate deployments
+* deploy folder contains the pipelines to automate deployments.